Rebecca (biblical figure): Marriage and motherhood

 The Midrash says that as boys, people did not notice much difference between them.
 When they reached the age of 13, Jacob busied himself in the house of study, while Esau busied himself with idolatry.
 The descriptions of the two young men hint at their opposing spiritual natures: "The lads grew up and Esau became one who knows hunting, a man of the field; but Jacob was a wholesome man, abiding in tents".
-The description of Esau as a "hunter" hints to his skill of trapping his father with his mouth; for example, he would ask Isaac whether tithes should be taken from salt and straw, making his father think he was scrupulous in keeping the mitzvahs.
+The description of Esau as a "hunter" hints to his skill of trapping his father with his mouth; for example, he would ask Isaac whether tithes should be taken from salt and straw, making his father think he was scrupulous in keeping the mitzvot.
 Scripture notes that the attitudes of their parents toward the boys differed: "Isaac loved Esau because he did eat of hunting, but Rebecca loved Jacob".

 According to the Talmud, immediately after Abraham died, Jacob prepared a lentil stew as a traditional mourner's meal for his father, Isaac.
 The Hebrew Bible states that Esau, returning famished from the fields, begged Jacob to give him some of the stew.
-(Esau referred to the dish as "that red, red stuff", giving rise to his nickname, אדום ('Edom, meaning "Red").)
+(Esau referred to the dish as "that red, red stuff", giving rise to his nickname, אדום ('Edom, meaning "Red")).
 Jacob offered to give Esau a bowl of stew in exchange for his birthright (the right to be recognized as firstborn), and Esau agreed.
 The Talmudic dating indicates both men were 15 years old at the time.

 At a later time, a famine struck the land of Israel and Isaac moved his family, upon God's command, to Gerar, which was ruled by Abimelech, king of the Philistines.
 Like Abraham before him, who called Sarah his "sister" rather than his "wife" so that the Egyptians would not kill him and take his wife, Isaac told the people of Gerar that Rebecca was his sister.
 She was not molested, but one day Abimelech looked through the window and saw Isaac "sporting" (a euphemism for sexual play) with her.
 Abimelech called Isaac on his lie, and then warned others not to touch Rebecca.
 Eventually Isaac parted from Abimelech in peace.

 At the age of 40 (the same age his father had been when he married), Esau took two Hittite wives, Judith the daughter of Beeri, and Basemath the daughter of Elon, who vexed Isaac and Rebecca to no end, as these women were also idol-worshippers.
 One reason why Isaac became blind in his old age was due to the smoke of the incense that these women offered to their idols.